 Students in Classes III, II, and I are required to pass at least two laboratory science courses from the following offerings: Conceptual Physics (or Honors Physics), Chemistry (or Honors Chemistry), and/or Honors Biology—although the majority take three or more.
 Typically, more than 80 percent of students will have taken three or four upper level science courses, which also include Topics in Engineering and Environmental Science.

-Our standard sequence of science courses is unusual: Boys begin with Honors Physics or Conceptual Physics in their sophomore year, continue with Honors Chemistry or Chemistry as juniors, and conclude with Honors Biology or Biology as seniors.
+Our standard sequence of science courses in the high school years is purposely unusual: After a year of hands-on exploration in MSI, students then take Honors Physics or Conceptual Physics in their sophomore year, continue with Honors Chemistry or Chemistry as juniors, and conclude with Honors Biology or Biology as seniors.
 Environmental Science may be taken in Class I, alone or concurrently with Honors Biology or Biology.
 Topics in Engineering is open to both juniors and seniors, although juniors who elect the course must take it along with Honors Chemistry or Chemistry; seniors may take it alone or concurrently with Honors Biology or Biology.

 In Honors Physics, students examine the historical development of our concepts of motion, force, energy, light, and electric charge.
 The course culminates with a study of the structure of hydrogen atoms and atomic nuclei.
 That study acts as a prelude to Honors Chemistry in which boys explore patterns of chemical combination and chemical energetics related to atomic and molecular structures.
 Honors Chemistry develops models for various atoms and simple molecules, including some of the organic molecules so important to living creatures.
 With this required chemistry background, boys in Honors Biology are able to develop an understanding of the molecular basis of heredity and the genetic evolution of life.
 They can also relate biochemical processes to the structure and function of organisms.